Urban Tactical Planner

 Current Status

 The product has undergone various enhancements and is continuing to evolve.
 Requirements production started in FY98.
-AGC employs in-house and contract capabilities to generate this data set and product.
+AGC employs in house and contract capabilities to generate this dataset and product.
 A reprioritization or any new requirements can be submitted to the HQDA DCS G-2.
 Product specifications have been compiled.
-There are a vast number of data sets that have been completed.
+As of FY22, 865 datasets have been completed and posted on AGC homepages.
+Currently, the level of information over an urban area is tied to its priority.

 Point of Contact: